-The three buildings contain nineteen general classrooms, twenty program-specific classrooms and laboratories, the Academic Support Center, the Advising Center, the Wellness Center, the Peterson Library, administrative and faculty offices, the Maintenance Department, cafeteria, bookstore, and three annexes.
+The four buildings contain twenty-eight general classrooms, twenty-four program-specific classrooms and laboratories, the Academic Support Center, the Advising Center, the Wellness Center, the Peterson Library, auditorium/lecture hall, administrative and faculty offices, the Maintenance Department, cafeteria, and bookstore.
 Spaces for more than 500 vehicles offer convenient parking with spaces for handicapped persons.
 The College is located on the city bus line and is approximately three miles from downtown Nashua.
-Students who are enrolled in the Restaurant Management program spend two semesters at the Les Roches International School of Hotel Management in Crans-Montana, Switzerland.